ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/further_guidance/10_cmake.rst

      - Make install seems to have troubles on some systems when copying the dependencies.
       Check if the libraries of e.g. OSI are copied into the execution directory of the core.

-     - MinGW system libraries are not a dependency visible to make (see :ref:`runmingwexe`).
+     - MinGW system libraries are not a dependency visible to make.

 - ``make <target>``: Build a single target